Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 Sacral: hip-opening Bound Angle Pose, Butterfly Wings, Triangle, Goddess

-Solar Plexus: core-strengthening Boat Pose, Spine Rotations/Twists, Circling the torso with arms up, Crescent, Plank, Bow Pose, Downward Dog
+Solar Plexus: core-strengthening Boat Pose, Spine Rotations/Twists, Warrior, Crescent, Plank, Bow Pose, Downward Dog

 Heart: heart-opening Camel Pose, Upright Cat-Cow, Camel,

-Throat: communication/expression opening Fish Pose, Neck Rolls, Cat Cow, Plow Pose, Shoulderstand
+Throat: expression opening Fish Pose, Neck Rolls, Cat Cow, Plow Pose, Shoulderstand

 Third Eye: resting Child's Pose, Gyan Mudra Meditation, Downward Dog,